Streamerbot/docs/streamerbot/3.api/1.sub-actions/integrations/tits/throw-item-by-name.md

 ---
 title: Throw Item by Name
-description: Allows for throwing a specific item
+description: Allows for throwing a specific item by name
 version: 0.2.4
 parameters:
   - name: Item